Some of the processes for manufacturing acetic acid are give below

 CH3OH + CO → CH3COOH

-Acetic acid Process description by carbonylation of methanol in the presences of catalyst rhodium:
+Acetic acid manufacturing process description by carbonylation of methanol in the presences of catalyst rhodium:

-The reaction is exothermic and has a heat of reaction of 138 KJ/mol.
-The pressure in the reactor is 3Mpa and temperature is around 1900 C. the gaseous reactor effluent from the reactor is cooled to about 100C in a water cooled exchanger and condensed in a condenser.
+The reaction is exothermic and its heat of reaction is 138 KJ/mol.
+Pressure in the reactor is 3Mpa and temperature is around 1900 C are maintained.
+All the gaseous effluent from the reactor is cooled to about 100C in a water cooled exchanger and condensed in a condenser.
 The liquid stream from the condenser goes to a high pressure separator to separate the un-reacted CO, CO2 and H2.
-The liquid from the high pressure separator goes to low pressure separator for separating the methyl iodide, methyl acetate from the gases and mixed with the gas effluent from the high pressure separator.
-These gases are scrubbed with Methanol to recover the methyl iodide and methyl acetate before leaves the system.
-The liquid from the scrubber is sent to reactor surge tank from where it goes to reactor.
+Bottom liquid stream from the high pressure separator goes to low pressure separator for separating the methyl iodide, methyl acetate and mixed with the gas effluent from the high pressure separator.
+These gases are scrubbed in a scrubber with methanol to recover the methyl iodide and methyl acetate before leaves the system.
+The liquid from the scrubber is sent to reactor surge tank from there it goes to reactor.

-The liquid from the reactor is removed and the pressure is let down and is introduced into the light ends distillation column.
-Here the lower boiling compounds are separated from the acetic acid and the other less volatile components such as catalyst.
-The lower boiling components consisting principally of methyl acetate and methyl iodide are recycled to the reactor.
+The liquid from the reactor is removed and the pressure is let down and introduced into the light ends distillation column.
+Here the low boiling compounds are separated from the acetic acid and other less volatile components such as catalyst.
+These low boiling components contain methyl acetate and methyl iodide and they are recycled to the reactor.

-The acetic acid, other higher boiling compounds and rhodium component are removed from the bottom of the column enters the catalyst recovery unit where catalyst is separated as bottom product and recycled to reactor.
-The top product contains acetic acid and water is sent to dehydration unit where water is separated from the acetic acid.
-The acetic acid from the dehydration unit consists small amount of propionic acid is sent to heavier ends distillation column for removing the propionic acid as bottom product.
-The top product contains acetic acid of 99% pure.
+Acetic acid, other high boiling compounds and rhodium component mixture is sent to catalyst recovery column where catalyst is separated as bottom product and recycled to reactor.
+The top product contains acetic acid and water is sent to dehydration tower where water is separated from the acetic acid.
+The acetic acid from the dehydration unit consists small amount of propionic acid to remove it and improve the concentration it is sent to heavier ends distillation column all the propionic acid is removed as bottom product.
+The top product contains acetic acid with 99% purity.